 Diodes route, regulate, and block radio frequency, analog, and power signals; protect systems from surges or electrostatic discharge damage; or provide electromagnetic interference filtering.
 Our Diodes business is a solid business with a strong market presence in both the commodity and non-commodity markets.
 The products that comprise our Diodes business represent our broadest product line and include rectifiers, small signal diodes, protection diodes, thyristors/SCRs and power modules.
-The primary application of rectifiers, found inside the power supplies of virtually all electronic equipment, is to derive DC power from the AC supply.
-Vishay is the worldwide leader in rectifiers, having a broad technology base and a good position in automotive, industrial, computing and consumer markets.
-Our rectifier innovations include TMBS® using Trench MOS barrier Schottky rectifier technology, which reduces power loss and improves the efficiency of end systems and eSMP®, the best in class high-current density surface mount packages.
+The primary application of rectifiers, found inside the power supplies of virtually all computing and consumer markets.
+Our rectifier innovations include TMBs® using Trench MOS barrier Schottky rectifier technology, which reduces power loss and improves the efficiency of end systems and eSMP®, the best in class high-current density surface mount packages.
 Our wide selection of small signal diodes consist of the following functions: switching, tuning, band-switching, RF attenuation and voltage regulation (Zener).
 They are available in various glass and plastic packaging options and generally are used in electronic circuits, where small currents and high frequencies are involved.
 Vishay is also one of the market leaders for TVS (transient voltage suppressor) diodes.
 The portfolio of protection diodes includes ESD protection and EMI filter.
-Our thyristors or SCR (silicon-controlled rectifiers) are very popular in the industrial high-voltage AC power control applications.
-The fast growing markets of solar inverter and HEV/EV are the focus of our power modules business (IGBT or MOSFET modules).
+Our thyristors SCR (silicon-controlled rectifiers) are very popular in the industrial high-voltage AC power modules business (IGBT or MOSFET modules).
 These modules can be customized to fit in different customer design requirements.